§ 1 · Verdict

 Which is better for self-managed HOA boards, AppFolio or PayHOA?

 PayHOA is clearly better for self-managed HOA boards.
 AppFolio requires a 50-unit minimum, costs $880-$1,200/month for a 100-unit community, and is built for professional property management companies.
-PayHOA starts at $49/month, uses flat pricing, and is purpose-built for volunteer boards managing their own community.
+PayHOA starts at $79/month billed annually, uses flat pricing, and is purpose-built for volunteer boards managing their own community.

 Q&A